 Wine tastings and other wine activities are also available and the museum has various wine courses including everything from beginner tastings to wine and chocolate pairings every Saturday.

 Musée du Vin is located at 5 Square Charles Dickens on Rue des Eaux.
 The closest metro station is Passy.
 The museum is open Tuesday – Saturday from 10am – 6pm.
-General admission to the museum is €10 per person.
-Tastings are €5 per glass.
+General admission to the museum is €15 per person.
+Tastings are also offered per glass for a nominal fee.
 The restaurant is open exclusively for lunch from 12pm – 3pm and reservations are required.

-De Vinius Illustribus
+Have a Private Wine Tasting at De Vinius Illustribus

 There are no shortage of tasting rooms and wine bars in Paris, but De Vinius Illustribus is truly a special place.
 Owner and wine expert Lionel Michelin personally conducts all of the wine tastings at his quaint 17th century wine cellar in the heart of the 5th arrondissement, one of the oldest districts of the city.